ennock/ennock/README.md

 - 👋 Hi, I’m @ennock
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Android Development
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Android Development
-- 💞️ I’m looking to collaborate on Data Science Projects.
+- 💞️ I’m looking to collaborate on Android Develoment.
 - 📫 How to reach me on waswaenock878@gmail.com

 <!---